 - 3.1.
-In addition to the other requirements contained in these rules, the 'electronic records' must be kept in an 'acceptable electronic form'. - 3.2.
-An 'acceptable electronic form' is a form in which-
+In addition to the other requirements contained in these rules, the electronic records must be kept in an acceptable electronic form. - 3.2.
+An acceptable electronic form is a form in which- - (a) the integrity of the electronic record satisfies the standard contained in section 14 of the Electronic Communications and Transactions Act: - (b) the person required to keep records [are]is able to, within a reasonable period when required by SARS[- - (i) ]provide SARS with an electronic copy of the records in a format that [SARS] is [able to] readily accessible, readable and correctly [analyse] analysable, including-[; - (ii) send [the] records to SARS in an electronic form that is readily accessible by SARS; or - (iii) provide SARS with a paper copy of the records] - (i) database records in delimited, Microsoft Excel or similar format; and - (ii) records that substantiate database records, such as supplier invoices, purchase orders, bank statements, in portable document or similar format; and

-- (a) the integrity of the electronic record satisfies the standard contained in section 14 of the Electronic Communications and Transactions Act; - (b) the person required to keep 'records' are able to, within a reasonable period when required by SARS- - provide SARS with an electronic copy of the 'records' in a format that SARS is able to readily access, read and correctly analyse; - (ii) send the 'records' to SARS in an electronic form that is readily accessible by SARS; or - (iii) provide SARS with a paper copy of the 'records'; and - (c) the 'records' kept in an electronic form may be accessed by SARS for the purpose of performing a function referred to in section 3 of the Act.
+(c) the records kept in an electronic form may be accessed by SARS for the purpose of performing a function referred to in section 3 of the Act.